Healthy Arugula Recipes

 After making the salmon cakes, we firm them up for 5 minutes in the freezer before cooking so they don't fall apart when they hit the hot oil.
 You can also make these salmon cakes with canned salmon to make them pantry- and budget-friendly.

 Chock-full of quinoa, chickpeas and vegetables, this salad is a meal in itself.
-The roasted red peppers, lemon, olives and feta add familiar Mediterranean flavor.
+The roasted red peppers, lemon, olives and feta add texture and flavor.
 If you want to provide a meat option, serve with grilled chicken.

 This stunning winter salad gets its sweet, earthy flavor from roasted beets and balsamic vinegar.
 Creamy goat cheese and peppery arugula add color and balance, while toasted walnuts add crunch.
 A mandoline is the best way to get thin, even slices from the roasted beets.